116th Annual Meeting at Lake Tahoe: CANCELLED

 - Effect of Incising on Flexural Properties: A Revisit of Model Predictions for 3 and 4 by Douglas-fir and Western Hemlock - Jerry Winandy, Winandy & Associates.
 Ari Sinha.
 Matt Konkler, Hunter Anderson, Oregon State University.
 Jeff Morrell, University of the Sunshine Coast

-- Seeking the Holy Grail: Combining Prior Inspection Data with Climate, Soil and Other Factors to Maximize Pole Inspection and Maintenance - Tom Pope, Osmose
+- Seeking the Holy Grail: Combining Prior Inspection Data with Climate, Soil and Other Factors to Maximize Pole Inspection and Maintenance - Matt Cowen, Osmose

-- Pole Removal in Sensitive Environments: An Update on Removal of Pentachlorophenol in Treated Poles in Alaska - J. Sampson, Integral Consulting
+- Pole Removal in Sensitive Environments: An Update on Removal of Pentachlorophenol in Treated Poles in Alaska - Jennifer Sampson, Integral Consulting

 - Excel Inspection Program - Goodson et al.

 - Line and Pole Management Strategies: Wildfire Prevention & Protection - Andy Kudick, Intec Services, Inc. R. Nelson

 - Obxervations on Climbability and Fire Properties of Oil-Borne DCOI Treated Utility Poles - Andy Zahora, Xing Yang, Viance

 6:00 pm to 7:30 pm - Awards Reception